Oral Surgeons in Windsor, CT

 Preparing for Full and Partial Dental Implants

 Dental implants are widely regarded as the best method to replace missing or failing teeth.
 Implants are the only tooth replacement method to integrate with the jaw bone.
 They provide unparalleled support and stability, providing more stability than any other tooth replacement option.
-Our Windsor, CT oral surgeon is skilled in complex surgery including the placement of dental implants.
+Our oral surgeon is skilled in complex surgery including the placement of dental implants in Windsor, CT.
 We encourage patients with pre-existing conditions like diabetes or osteoporosis, to consult with our oral surgeon before placing a dental implant, as they may require a higher level of specialized care.

 If you have suffered a dental injury, or other trauma, as a result of an accident, such as an auto wreck or sports accident, you should see a dental professional immediately.
 If you have suffered a dental injury or other trauma as a result of an accident (sports, automobile wrecks, etc.), our Windsor, CT oral surgeon can provide immediate and same-day pain relief, providing you with the support and care that you need in an emergency situation.